-I’ve been learning to make photographs with Nikon cameras for 15 years.
+I’ve been learning to make photographs with Nikon cameras for probably 20 years.
 I’m not a technical camera reviewer, Nikon and thousands of other websites will give you the history of the camera, the specs and all that spiel.

 What I am going to share is my honest personal experience on a camera I still use daily.

-Nikon released a robust, well built camera that could brave the elements.
-Living in the PNW, this camera serves well on my daily outings with the pups.
-I take it out on the trail horseback riding and it keeps up without issue.
+Nikon released a robust, well-built camera that could brave the elements.
+Living in the PNW, this camera serves well on my daily outings with the pups, horses and whatever blessings of beauty come into vision.
+I take it out on the trail horseback riding, and it keeps up without issue.
 I even toss it in the truck and take it with me out and around town.

 I love the colors the Nikon D200 renders.
 I can use my older AI/AIS manual focus lenses with this camera and I think the mix of old glass with this camera creates beautiful photos.
 The smaller lenses like my AI/AIS and even D series lenses gives me a very compact and lightweight setup.
 BTW, you can use Nikkor G lenses as well, just not non ai lenses unless they’ve been modified.
 So in essence you literally have hundreds of lenses to use with this camera.